typesafehub/conductr-doc/src/main/play-doc/operation/ClusterUpgrade.md

 ## Per cluster upgrade

 To perform a per cluster upgrade, build a new cluster in isolation from the current running cluster.
-Once the new cluster is fully prepared, cut-over traffic using DNS, load balancers, routers, etc. Per cluster, upgrades may require more complicated strategies for migrating data storage managed by the cluster.
+Once the new cluster is fully prepared, cut-over traffic using DNS, load balancers, routers, etc. Per cluster, upgrades may require more complex strategies for migrating data storage managed by the cluster.

 ## Elasticsearch Verification

+> This section only applies when running Elasticsearch within the ConductR cluster.

 To perform deployment on a running cluster without downtime, Elasticsearch requires the new node to join the Elasticsearch cluster, the primary shard(s) is relocated from the old node to the new node, and Elasticsearch master is re-elected if required.
 Elasticsearch has the means to perform automatic relocation of primary shard(s) from the old node to the new node.